 4.0 Design Wind Load Requirements

 4.1 Prescribed Design Wind Loads.
-FPIS shall resist the component and cladding positive and negative design wind loads shown in Table 1 as applicable to the design wind speed and wind exposure of the intended end-use.
+FPIS shall resist the component and cladding design wind load shown in Table 1 as applicable to the design wind speed and wind exposure of the intended end-use.